Gimilkhad/ArkModdingTips/Basic Guide to Snap Points.md

 3. Snap Type Flags
 - Each structure has a "Snap Type Flag" value, and every snap point has a "To Point Snap Type Flags" value.
 These two values get compared to each other during the snapping process, which is explained further down.
+- The "To Point Snap Type Flags" and "To Point Snap Type Exclude Flags" values in each snap point only do anything if that snap point is set up to be a TO snap, and only if it is currently functioning as a TO snap.
+If it's a FROM snap, the values entered there do nothing.
+If it's a combination TO and FROM snap, the snap point must be functioning as a TO snap during a snap event, or again, the values do nothing.
+Just something to keep in mind.

 4. Snap Point Inclusions and Exclusions
 - There are class based and tag based Inclusions/Exclusions (the class based ones have names like "Snap to Structure Types to Exclude" and take an actual class reference, while the tag based ones rely on checking a structure's "Structure Tag").